 - “Questing” is the term used to describe a waiting tick.
 They hang on to a branch or blade of grass with their hind legs and wait to grab on with their front legs.
 The goal is to move quickly and find a place to bite/feed once securely on a host.

 - Black-legged ticks are slow feeders.
 They take 3-5 days to complete a blood meal.
 Removing a tick within 24 hours greatly reduces your risk of contracting Lyme Disease.

 For tick control North Shore, now is the time to take proactive measures with your yard this tick season.
-At Mosquito Squad of the North Shore, we offer EPA-approved seasonal barrier sprays that treat your entire yard, not just your home’s perimeter.
+At Mosquito Squad of the North Shore, we offer EPA-registered seasonal barrier sprays that treat your entire yard, not just your home’s perimeter.
 Our barrier spray kills adult ticks on contact, and when you add-on our strategic Tick Tube Program, this will eliminate 85% – 90% of ticks, greatly reducing your family’s chances of contracting a tick-borne illness like Lyme Disease.